bappaditya-paul/NeuronStack/README.md

 # NeuronStack
-This is my first GitHub repository
+This is my first GitHub repository.
 Author- Bappaditya Paul.